simon-verbois/subtitle-converter/README.md

 # Introduction
-Subtitle-converter is a project to improve the compatibility of subtitle files present in .MKV (Matroska) files.
+Subtitle-converter is a project to improve the compatibility of subtitle files present in .MKV (Matroska) files.<br>
 It will convert files of different formats to .SRT, in order to allow the application to change the formatting of these files at the last level (player).

 <br>

 # How it works
-The script runs in an Ubuntu docker (light), the dependencies are installed when building the docker.
+The script runs in an Ubuntu docker (light), the dependencies are installed when building the docker.<br>
-A volume (data) is mounted on the host, this volume points to the root folder where the .mkv files are located.
+A volume (data) is mounted on the host, this volume points to the root folder where the .mkv files are located.<br>
-It will then retrieve the paths of all the .mvk files, and it will search file by file for subtitle files in a format other than format other than .srt
+It will then retrieve the paths of all the .mvk files, and it will search file by file for subtitle files in a format other than format other than .srt<br>
 It will convert them and multiplex the result.

 <br>